wy-ei/vue-filter/README.md

 #### min

-return minimum value in an array.It will compare two item by a certain key if key provide.
+Return minimum value in an array.
+It will compare two item by a certain key if key provide.

 ```
 {{ [13,22,3,24 ] | min }} => 3